 - Example sets of 3 references:

-- 1 teaching professor, 1 research supervisor, 1 clinician
+- 1 teaching professor, 1 research professor, 1 clinician

 - 2 teaching professors, 1 clinician